 caster (kingpin) angle that required the pit crew to force the front

 wheels back upright by hand when it was moving at walking pace.
 Another

-shot I just unearthed, taken with my 48-shilling Brownie Cresta
+I snapped this shot with my 48-shilling Brownie Cresta

-lots of panning, and plenty of darkroom fudging.
+— lots of panning and darkroom fudging.
 Mal tells me that

 Bud Barnes is rebuilding the car for nostalgia races.